manisha-v/SQL-LLM/README.md

 ## Table Structure

-The app uses a predefined table stored in the "data.db" file with the following structure:
+The app uses a predefined table "students" stored in the "data.db" file with the following structure:

 | Name     | Class   | Marks | Company   |
 |----------|---------|-------|-----------|